Moise-Nturubika/Moise-Nturubika/README.md

 ### Hi there 👋, I'm Moïse Nturubika

-- 🔭 I’m currently working on freelance project as flutter and python developer
+- 🔭 I’m currently working on freelance projects as flutter and python developer
 - 🌱 I’m currently learning ReactJs, Blender and how to build strong backend applications with DRF
 - 👯 I’m looking to collaborate on interesting and exciting projects
 - 🤔 I’m looking for help to improve myself in 3D sculpting with Blender